BehyadZed/Behyad-Zarnaghi.github.io/_teaching/2017-spring-teaching-2.md

 ---

 #### Under supervision of Prof.Ahmad Kalhor
-Performing my first academic teaching experience, I was resposible for coordinated grading, feedback and assessment.
+Recently assigned as TA for this course, I am resposible for developing educational contents on relevant python frame works like Pytorch and Keras.